 What About an Android Version?

-While we are hopeful that an Android version of our app will be developed, we cannot at this time guarantee its development.
+While we are hopeful that an Android version of our app will become available at some point, we cannot guarantee its development.
 However, it is important to note that our app will be open-source, and our source code will be made available once we actually publish our first iOS version of the app.
 At that point, we hope that others who are adept at programming for both Mac and Android will take our source code and re-purpose it for Android, either as part of our non-profit effort or else as part of their own separate enterprises.
 That’s the magic of open-source … we make our idea a reality and then release the source code into the public domain … an approach that is likely to stimulate further evolution and expansion of the idea.

 To be clear, our primary goal is to bring an iOS version into being and then refine it by adding new pitch-shifting algorithms.
 Then we’ll see what happens.
 And if we are able to obtain enough financial support, we might very well focus on developing an Android version, or else hire someone else to do it for us.